 With a lower interest rate attached to your debt, you’ll pay less in interest over the lifetime of the loan.
 In the case of a mortgage, you could stand to save several thousand dollars on your loan if you are able to shave off a percentage point on your interest rate.

 The less interest you pay over the life of your loan, the better your financial situation can be.
 You’ll have the opportunity to put more funds towards your other financial goals beyond simply becoming debt-free.
+So check what mortgage rates are available for you.

 Lower monthly payments